 Being a “social vaper” is a less risky proposition.
 E-cig vapor doesn’t contain carbon monoxide or other combustion products.
 And if you only vape on the weekends, you’ll probably maintain your ability to feel a pronounced effect from the nicotine in your vape.
 Or, like many social smokers, you’ll graduate to regular use.

-But vaping is catching up if not already there.
+But vaping is catching up, if not already there.
 Modern vaping devices are very good at providing nic quickly and in satisfying amounts.
 They offer options too.
 You can choose a tiny, low-power device that uses very strong nicotine salts, or a sub ohm tank that delivers a high volume of lower-strength standard (freebase) nicotine.
 Both work well, and now more than ever smokers have choices that make vaping an attractive and effective alternative to smoking.

 Oral forms of nicotine are also absorbed through the mouth and throat.
 Like cigars, they can be very effective at achieving and maintaining a high blood nicotine level, but they never create that immediate jolt we’re calling a nicotine buzz.
 However, after 30 minutes or so, when the nicotine delivery plateaus, oral tobacco like snus or chew definitely are felt.
 And unlike smoked tobacco, smokeless tobacco continues to deliver nicotine even after it’s removed from the mouth, because nicotine embedded in the cheeks and gums continues to be absorbed (at lower and declining levels) into the bloodstream for up to an hour.
 (Oral nicotine replacement therapy products like gum and lozenges have a similar delivery profile as smokeless tobacco.)

 Nicotine transdermal patches, which deliver nicotine through the skin very gradually, are the slowest delivery method of all.
-In fact, they’re so slow that researchers don’t believe they even create nicotine dependence in people who’ve never used the drug before.
+In fact, they’re so slow that researchers don’t believe they can create nicotine dependence in people who’ve never used the drug before.
 Could you get a buzz by wearing several nicotine patches?
 Maybe…eventually.
 Or you might just wind up feeling stupid and scratching a bunch of itchy red welts.

 As with caffeine, chasing that buzz can lead to a point where you hang between the novelty of the head rush and the uncomfortable jittery sensation of wanting to jump out of your own skin.
 And if you go one step further down the nicotine road, you’ll encounter the early symptoms of nicotine overdose: